torvalds/linux/Documentation/networking/dns_resolver.rst

 Mechanism
 =========

-The dnsresolver module registers a key type called "dns_resolver".
+The dns_resolver module registers a key type called "dns_resolver".
 Keys of this type are used to transport and cache DNS lookup results from userspace.

 When dns_query() is invoked, it calls request_key() to search the local